nsidc/qgreenland/doc/CONTRIBUTING.md

 # Layer Requirements

-Data must be:
+In order for a new dataset to be added to QGreenland, we strongly encourage public archival with OGC-compliant metadata.
+If data is not publicly archived or stored in a weird format, maintenance of that layer takes an order of magnitude more effort.
+File formats that are particularly challenging include:
+Raw binary grids, excel files, word documents.
+We prefer geotiffs or netcdfs for raster data, and geopackages or shapefiles for vector data.

+A correct QGreenland data pipeline will output data that:

-* In EPSG:3413.
+* Is in EPSG:3413.
 This is to reduce load on QGIS caused by on-the-fly reprojection.
 Some exceptions may exist in the current code as a workaround, but they are bugs.

-* Subset to one of the defined layer boundaries in `config/project.yml`.
+* Is subset to one of the defined layer boundaries in `config/project.yml`.
   Existing layer tasks can do this for vector or raster data.

+* For raster data:
+  * In GeoTIFF (`.tif`) format.
+  * Includes overviews, for raster data.
+This improves QGIS performance.
+  * Is losslessly compressed using the DEFLATE algorithm.

+* For vector data:
-* In the correct format.
-As of this writing, our current convention is to store raster data in GeoTIFF (`.tif`) format, and vector data in GeoPackage (`.gpkg`) format.
+  * In GeoPackage (`.gpkg`) format.
+  * Uses the `label` attribute name for pre-calculated labels.

 # Releasing